pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> git clone https://github.com/svalinn/DAGMC.git
     prompt%> get checkout alpha_release.

- run-script provided by FLUKA has been modified to allow it to have input filenames longer than 8 characters.
+A run-script provided by FLUKA has been modified to allow it to have input filenames longer than 8 characters.
 The following steps assume you have the FLUKA environment variables defined:
 ::